 - Recommends the client seek another coach if it is believed that he/she can no longer meet the client’s needs.

-- Discloses to the client any third party remuneration that comes to him/her as a result of the referral of same client.
+- Discloses to the client any third-party remuneration that comes to him/her as a result of the referral of the same client.